contensis/image-api/effects/flip.md

+---
+description: This article outlines how you can flip an image horizontally, vertically, or on both axes.
+---

 # Flip

 The `flip` parameter enables and image to be flipped on the `horizontal` or `vertical` axis, or on `both` axes.